 “For example, specifications may need to be completed and accepted by the client by a certain date, to be followed by orders being placed by a certain date to realistically meet a needed delivery date that considers the various delays that can occur.
 Production lead times for both chassis and upfit, while generally consistent, can vary and, thus, both parties should understand and agree on realistic time frames for ultimate delivery,” said Ghosh of ARI.

-3. Clear Understanding of Expectations: It is important that an SLA is written in a manner that is clearly understood by all parties.
+3. https://www.worktruckonline.com/302610/focus-on-metrics-that-enhance-an-upfitter-partnership: It is important that an SLA is written in a manner that is clearly understood by all parties.

 “One of the largest advantages to having a service level agreement with upfitters is it ensures there is a clear understanding between the fleet management company, the fleet client, and the upfitter,” said Howard Goldman, vehicle purchasing manager for Merchants Fleet Management.
 “The SLA helps serve as one single version of the expectations, while allowing the upfitter a reasonable amount of time to complete a job that requires a rigorous quality process, as well as meeting price commitments.”